 Admit it.
 You have pondered over this question while casually searching for some cat videos.
 Then you eventually gave yourself the “Hey, these guys show tons of ads.
 They probably earn enough money from it.”
 Then when with time when the internet went haywire over privacy concerns you gave yourself the “Hey, if I am not paying, I probably am the product.”.
 To be fair, your hunch wasn’t way off target.
-But to put things to perspective, we are going to tell you EXACTLY how does Google earn money.
+But to put things to perspective, we are going to tell you EXACTLY what is the business model of Google and how does Google earn money.

 How Does Google Make Money?